Alnoor Bhimani: Biography

-Aalto University School of Business, Helsinki Finland, awarded Professor Bhimani an honorary doctorate in 2016 citing his impact on the research agenda and the orientation of Management Accounting across Europe.
+Aalto University School of Business, Helsinki Finland, awarded Professor Bhimani an honorary doctorate in 2016 citing his impact on comparative management accounting research.

-Research and Intellectual Interests
+Research and intellectual interests

 Bhimani's research led to the development of comparative management accounting as an independent research discipline.
 He has conducted historical investigations on the emergence of accounting mechanisms indicative of the dependencies between structural accounting controls and cultural shifts over time.
 His research on accounting determinants of default investigates the role of non-financial information in averting financial crises.
 He has also investigated issues relating to accounting and digitization, artificial intelligence, blockchain, big data and analytics.